naliferov/alive.js/README.md

 # fx.js

-AST-editor for javascript* and env for javascript execution.
+AST-editor for javascript* and env for execution.

 ## How to run this project?